Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Fairness of Nash Equilibria of Round-Robin

 \section{Fairness of Nash Equilibria of Round-Robin}

 In this section we focus on one of the simplest and most well-studied allocation algorithms, Round-Robin, a draft algorithm where the agents take turns and in each turn the active agent receives her most preferred available (i.e., unallocated) good.
 Below we state Round-Robin as a mechanism (Mechanism \ref{alg:MRR}) that takes as input a bid profile rather than the valuation functions of the agents.
 In its full generality, Round-Robin should also take a permutation $N$ as an input to determine the priority of the agents.
 Here, for the sake of presentation, we assume that the agents in each \emph{round} (lines \ref{line:rr3}--\ref{line:rr6}) are always considered according to their ``name'', i.e., agent 1 is considered first, agent 2 second, and so on.
 This is without loss of generality, as it only requires renaming the agents accordingly.
+As we have mentioned in the Introduction, as an algorithm, Round-Robin outputs \efo allocations when all agents have additive valuation functions \cite{Markakis17-survey,CaragiannisKMPS19}.